burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   * A reference to an object that soon will be deleted (xvalue expression), which is typically an unnamed object.
   * Explicitly unconditionally cast the reference to the object through `std::move`.
 This is a wrapper over explicit casting to rvalue reference.

-**Why is was designed so special?**
+**Why was it designed so special?**

 It is unsafe to move from the LValue reference.
 LValue reference is a live object and it's very *unlikely* that you want to grab its content.

-In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know will we have the content or not.
-And so e.g. unnamed objects are very nice candidates for moving.
+In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know we will have the content or not.
+And so, e.g. unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.

 **Important rule: Move from LValues is never executed.
 It is copied.**

 An RValue reference is denoted as `T&&`.
 You can overload any function or method in the class for the situation when it obtains as input LValue reference (`T&`) or RValue reference (`T&&`).
 As a rule of thumb *RValue references* are more important for overload resolution and therefore have higher priority.

 The C++ compiler will try all possible functions.
-For `LValue` objects call overload function which obtains RValue reference is illegal and this consideration is discarded.
-If you call function `f()` with passing xvalue (the temporary object that soon will be destroyed) then in principle both variants can be called:
+For `LValue` objects, call an overload function which obtains RValue reference is illegal and this consideration is discarded.
+If you call the function `f()` with passing the xvalue (the temporary object that soon will be destroyed) then in principle both variants can be called:
 - `void f(T&&)`
 - `void f(T&)`

-But as it has been said the construction `void f(T&&)` takes precedence over `void f(T&)` if both can be called.
+But as it has been said, the construction `void f(T&&)` takes precedence over `void f(T&)` if both can be called.
 If function `void g(T&&)` has only a signature for rvalue reference and you call it with an LValue reference then it leads to a compile-time error.

-Using of const rvalue reference forms a valid C++ code, however, in practice it is useless:
+Using const rvalue reference forms a valid C++ code, however, in practice it is useless:
 ```cpp
 class A {};
 void f(const A&&) {}